Introduction: The Nerd Watch

-The Nerd Watch displays the time in binary when the button is pushed.
+The Nerd Watch displays the time in binary when the button is pushed and was created by Sam DeRose during a summer internship at our HQ.
 The watch shows the hour and minutes by flashing two LEDs in sequence to represent two 4-bit binary numbers (in big-endian format).
 Here's a great description of how to read binary numbers.

-This tutorial presumes you have previous experience working with surface-mount electronic components and that you're no stranger to a multimeter and soldering.
+This tutorial (written by Sam DeRose) shows you how to build a Nerd Watch from scratch with a few electronics components and a Bantam Tools Desktop PCB Milling Machine.
+It does presume that you have previous experience working with surface-mount electronic components and that you're no stranger to a multimeter and soldering.
 It's also helpful to pick up a little information on how Arduino works.

 Step 1: A Few Notes Before We Get Started